tardisfromtornspace/Bridge-Commander/Documentation/AndromedaTalyn+SolidProjectilesFixREADME.txt

 * Tools used: Milkshape 3D and FreeCAD for extensive modifications and adjustments to the original Andromeda Model, Nifskope to validate the textures, GIMP to modify and create textures and icons, Model Property Editor to iron.out a few hardpoint issues, Audacity to fix some sounds.
 * Grey da Derg#2305 for the gravitic lance sounds.
 * 𝕟𝕒𝕣𝕣𝕠𝕨𝕔𝕨𝕪𝕗𝕖 aka Hexagonal_Nexul for the transphasic torpedo sounds and .tga.
-* Grey da Derg#2305, Grim455#4905 aka THE SCI-FI KING, HexagonalNexul and MSR1701 for helping with noticing bugs and their cause, and for being inquisitive and finding out possible ways to tweak the hardpoints and techs and models.
+* Grey da Derg#2305, Grim455#4905 aka THE SCI-FI KING, HexagonalNexul, MSR1701 and ZambieZan for helping with noticing bugs and their cause, and for being inquisitive and finding out possible ways to tweak the hardpoints and techs and models.
 * Alex SL Gato (aka CharaToLoki) for any new code or model implemented, fixed or modified (including all the monkey patches and the icon), plus the original fusion idea I had, based on a Spore Andromeda-Talyn fusion (image provided on Documentation/AndromedaTalynOriginalSporeIdea.png), and the Spear model.

 Fulfilling both the SDK and LGPL licenses: